The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 English

-Vikas Varma is a Neurologist and a Pain Medicine provider in Fresh Meadows, New York.
+Vikas Varma is a Neurologist and a Pain Medicine provider practicing medicine in Fresh Meadows, New York.
 Dr. Varma is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Satoyoshi Syndrome, Vasoconstriction, Transient Ischemic Attack (TIA), and Chronic Demyelinizing Neuropathy with IgM Monoclonal.
+He is also highly rated in 40 other conditions, according to our data.
+His clinical expertise encompasses Satoyoshi Syndrome, Vasoconstriction, Transient Ischemic Attack (TIA), and Chronic Demyelinizing Neuropathy with IgM Monoclonal.

 Advanced in Opsoclonus-Myoclonus Syndrome